ikhsanmoh/ikhsanmoh/README.md

 ## I'm a Student and Ethusiast in Web Development.

 - 🌱 I’m currently learning PHP, Javascript and some backend framework/Library like Laravel, React and Express.
-- 🥅 2021 Goals: Become a better developer.
+- 🥅 2021 Goals: Become a better Developer.

 ### Connect with me: